TrackrApp/Trackr/README.md

 The following features will not be part of the first release, but will be implemented after.

 - Private championships (being able to password protect them).

+## Request a feature
+If you have ideas or suggestions on how to improve Trackr, please create an [issue on GitHub](https://github.com/TrackrApp/Trackr/issues/new) and use the tag 'feature request'.